xchwarze/addon-autossh/autossh/autossh/DOCS.md

-# Home Assistant Community Add-on: Example
+# Home Assistant Community Add-on: Autossh

 Use SSH to make ports of your local Home Assistant setup available at or through a remote system.
 This forms yet another way to make the Lovelace UI and other services accessible from another network or the public internet.